Bachelor of Arts in Biology

 Learning science as a process.
 Many of our laboratory courses use inquiry-based collaborative learning to introduce you to the process of science and scientific research.

-Requirements for entrance and continuing enrollment in the 5-year master’s program in biology and education at the Mount::
+Requirements for entrance and continuing enrollment in the five-year master’s program in Biology and Adolescence Education at the Mount::

 Incoming freshmen must have completed high school biology and chemistry, and must meet 2 of the following 3 criteria: a) 85 scholastic average in high school; b) Top 30% of their graduating class; c) SAT scores of 1000.